smscommunity/sms-guide/_game/shines/pianta/episode5.md

 ## Entry
 - Upon entry, hoverslide across the bridge.
 If you find the hoverslide inconsistent, you can walk forward while spraying then jump dive when the water reaches the bridge and slide
 - Swich to hover nozzle and hold R while sliding.
-Steer left, then when Mario hovers, release R and press A to jump left of the bridge.
+Steer left, then when Mario hovers, release R and press and hold A to full double jump left of the bridge, carrying the speed from the slide.
+Be careful not to bonk on the wall.
 - Hover to the grate, then dive rollout and hoverslide rollout to the mushroom below.
 Alternatively, second dive hop can be used instead of the hoverslide
-- Spin jump and hover to the next mushroom, then spin jump dive to the green mushroom and perform a small rollout.
+- Spin jump and hover to the next mushroom, then spin jump dive to the green mushroom and perform a small rollout to land on the sloped section of the mushroom, allowing Mario to carry his momentum into his next spin jump.
 Alternatively, a spin jump and hover can be used instead of the spin jump dive and rollout
 - Spin jump and hover to the green spotted mushroom and perform yoshi skip
 ### Yoshi Skip
 There are a few variations of yoshi skip that have been used over the years, but "huff setup" is recommended and described below: